The Extraordinary Adventures of Adèle Blanc-Sec (film): Critical response

-On Rotten Tomatoes the film has a score of 85% based on reviews from 26 critics, with an average rating of 6.1/10.
-The site's critics consensus reads, "The Extraordinary Adventures of Adèle Blanc-Sec is an old-school adventure yarn with a distaff European - and generally rather delightful - spin."
+On Rotten Tomatoes, the film holds an approval rating of 88% based on 29 reviews, with an average rating of 6.1/10.
+The site's critical consensus reads, "The Extraordinary Adventures of Adèle Blanc-Sec is an old-school adventure yarn with a distaff European - and generally rather delightful - spin."
+On AlloCiné, a French cinema website, the film has an average critic rating of 2.8 out of 5, based on 25 reviews.